-A Vegetable and Bean Soup recipe is the perfect soup for cold days; those winter days when you need to be warm and nourished.
+This vegetable and bean soup recipe is the perfect soup for cold days; those winter days when you need to be warm and nourished.
 So, what could be better than this healthy vegetable and bean soup, to sustain you through the cold weather?
-Make the dish even more filling with the addition of crusty bread and butter.
+Make the dish, even more, filling with the addition of crusty bread and butter.

 Feel free to add more vegetable choices to the soup; a great way to use up leftovers as well.